 Analysis and Test Results

-At first glance, food storage bags might all seem fairly similar.
-In reality, their performance is all across the board.
+At first glance, food storage bags appear to be a fairly standardized product.
+In reality, their performance and quality are all across the board.
 It's hard to tell just by looking at a bag how well it will function.
 Our systemized testing got down into the nitty-gritty of where each bag failed or flourished.
-We looked at each model's durability, moisture and freezer burn protection, the ease of closure, and how easy it was to fill the bags without assistance.
+We looked at each model's durability, moisture and freezer burn protection, ease of closure, and how easy it was to fill the bags without assistance.

-Our durability metric consisted of three subcategories: is it leak-proof, tear-proof, and drop-proof?
+Our durability metric consisted of three subcategories: is it leakproof, tearproof, and drop-proof?
 To test for leaks, we filled the bags with water to capacity and then squeezed them.
 Throughout our testing, we came to notice that finding a batch of bags without any leaky seams was more uncommon than not.
-The nature and low price of all of these bags seem to give manufacturers little incentive for creating better quality control.
+The disposable nature and low price of these products seem to give manufacturers little incentive to have better quality control.

-The Green 'N'Packwas the best performer in our squeeze test.
-None of the bags we tested sprung a single leak.
-The Ziploc Slider Freezer Bag was the runner up.
-While it didn't leak from any of the seams, the zipper did fail during one test.
+The Ziploc Slider Power Shield performed decently well in our squeeze test.
+While none of the seams leaked, the zipper did fail during one test.
 The worst offenders were both of the Solimo bags.
 Every bag we tested immediately leaked from one or both of the top seams.

-The first thing we did to check how tearproof each bag was, was to flip the top over itself as if we were going to fill the bag.
-While most of the bags could do this without issue, some of them would immediately tear at the seams.
-All of the Ziplocs we tested were able to be turned in and out without trouble.
+To check how tearproof each bag was, we flipped the top of the bag over itself as if we were going to fill the bag.
+While most of the bags could do this without issue, some would immediately tear at the seams.
+All of the Ziploc bags we tested were able to be turned in and out without trouble.
 The Solimo freezer bag tore when being flipped, and unsurprisingly, the Perfect Stix paper bag tore quite easily if you weren't careful.

 Our drop testing was designed to replicate a fall from your typical counter height, about three feet.
 We filled each bag with water and dropped them from that height.
 The Solimo bags were surprisingly some of the most drop resistant, and the gallon version was easily the most drop-proof of all the freezer bags.
 The Ziploc snack-sized and sandwich bags were also high performers.
 Besides the Solimo freezer bags, all the others typically burst on their first drop.